 The Convenient Care Association is the national trade association of companies and healthcare systems that provide consumers with accessible, affordable, quality healthcare in retail-based locations.
 CCA works primarily to enhance and sustain the growth of the Convenient Care industry through sharing of best practices and common standards of operation.
 The CCA was founded in October 2006.

 Since the first Convenient Care clinics (CCCs) opened in 2000, the Convenient Care industry has grown quickly.
-Today there are over 1,900 such clinics in operation in 43 states and Washington, D.C., and CCA member clinics represent approximately 97% of the industry.
+Today there are more than 2,300 such clinics in operation in 43 states and Washington, D.C., and CCA member clinics represent approximately 97% of the industry.
 To date, CCCs have provided more than 35 million patient visits.

 With this rapid expansion, and projected continued growth, it quickly became clear that the shared concerns and needs of both providers and patients could best be served through an association that allowed for: